-With geographic focal areas that span major migratory routes in Alaska and along the north- south axis of the central United States, including the Gulf Coast, and localized habitats within the geographic focal areas, the ConocoPhillips SPIRIT of Conservation program focuses on improving habitat quality and quantity for both migratory and non-migratory bird populations.
+With geographic focal areas that span seasonal habitats and migratory routes from Alaska along the north-south axis of the central United States to the Gulf Coast, the ConocoPhillips SPIRIT of Conservation program focuses on improving habitat quality and quantity for both migratory and non-migratory bird populations.
 Within landscapes heavily dominated by working grasslands, wetlands, and sagebrush habitats, the program places a high priority on partnering with ranchers, farmers, and other private and public land managers to help improve landscape connectivity and habitat quality for birds dependent on these habitats.
-Examples of species to benefit from projects include, but are not limited to, shorebirds, waterbirds, and waterfowl along the coasts, sagebrush dependent birds in the interior west, to grassland dependent birds such as Baird's sparrow, Sprague's pipit, Chestnut-collared longspur, and McCown's longspur found across the Great Plains.
-The SPIRIT of Conservation program will primarily support projects that address the following strategies.
-Restore or improve grassland, sagebrush, wetland, and coastal habitats for birds: Conduct restoration activities to expand or improve habitat patch size, connectivity, and quality; remove encroaching woody vegetation that negatively impact grassland-nesting or sage-steppe habitat nesting birds; reduce invasive species' impact on bird habitats; restore wetland function more beneficial to birds; and restore important breeding, wintering or stopover sites.
+Examples of species to benefit from projects include, but are not limited to, shorebirds, waterbirds, and waterfowl along the coasts (Alaska, Louisiana, and Texas), sagebrush dependent birds in the interior west, to grassland dependent birds such as Baird's sparrow, Sprague's pipit, Chestnut-collared longspur, and McCown's longspur found across the Great Plains.
+The SPIRIT of Conservation program will primarily support projects that address one or more of the following strategies.

+Restore or enhance grassland, sagebrush, wetland, and coastal habitats for birds: conduct restoration activities to expand or improve habitat patch size, connectivity, and quality; remove encroaching woody vegetation that negatively impacts grassland-nesting or sage-steppe habitat nesting birds; reduce invasive species' impact on bird habitats; restore wetland function more beneficial to birds; and restore important breeding, wintering or stopover sites.